JeroenOoge/visual-query/README.md

 ## Launching the app
+When you want to launch the app for the first time, run `npm install`.

-Simply run `npm start`.
+Then, run `npm start`.
 This will start an Express back-end and a React front-end (see [FreeCodeCamp](https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/)).
 The app runs on [http://localhost:3000](http://localhost:3000).